Kim Kyong-yong: Club career

 She started playing football at the age of 9 joined the Naegohyang Sport Club in 2014.
-In the 2021–22 season, she contributed to Naekohyang's first ever DPR Korea Women's Premier League title, being the top scorer with 22 goals scored.
+In the 2021–22 season, she contributed to Naegohyang's first ever DPR Korea Women's Premier League title, being the top scorer with 22 goals scored.

+In the 2025–26 season, she scored 4 goals in the 2025–26 AFC Women's Champions League including the winning goal in the final against Tokyo Verdy Beleza to help Naegohyang become the first North Korean club to win a continental title.

 International career

 Kim was a member of the under-16 and under-19 teams that finished as runners-up in the 2017 AFC U-16 Women's Championship and 2019 AFC U-19 Women's Championship respectively.

 She already made history in the U-16 Championship back in 2017 when she scored in every match but one, racking up the highest individual scoring tally at the tournament since Australia's Caitlin Foord.

 She made her national senior debut for Korea DPR on 24 September against Singapore as a part of the 2022 Asian Games.
-Kyong-yong was the key player for Korea DPR in their road to the 2022 Asian Games Gold match final, as she scored 11 goals in four games, netting a five goal thriller against Singapore on their second-leg and a super-Hat-trick against Uzbekistan in the semi-finals.
+Kyong-yong was the key player for Korea DPR in their road to the 2022 Asian Games Gold match final, as she scored 11 goals in four games, netting a five goal thriller against Singapore on their second-leg and a super hat-trick against Uzbekistan in the semi-finals.

+In February 2026, Kim was named in the North Korea squad for the 2026 AFC Women's Asian Cup.